codeigniter4/CodeIgniter4/user_guide_src/source/general/common_functions.rst

 	Generates a relative URI for you based on either a named route alias, or a controller::method combination.
 Will take parameters into effect, if provided.

-	For full details, see the :doc:`routing` page.
+	For full details, see the :doc:`/incoming/routing` page.

 .. php:function:: service ( $name [, ...$params] )